michaelawyu/nanopie/docs/index.md

 development.

 !!! note
     nanopie in still in Development.
-At this moment, nanopie supports RESTful HTTP API services only.
+At this moment, nanopie supports only HTTP (RESTful) microservices/API backends.

 ## Features